Aardvarks live in Africa, south of the Sahara. Their name is derived from the Afrikaans language of South Africa and means “earth pig.”

 Aardvarks have been living in captivity for up to 23 years.
 Its keen hearing warns against predators: tigers, leopards, cheetahs, wild African dogs, hyenas, and pythons.
 Some people are still hunting aardvarks for beef.

 Aardvarks will dig rapidly or sprint in the zigzag form to elude opponents.
-Still, if anything else fails, they can attack with their paws, tongues, and shoulders, often flipping on their backs lying motionless, except to lash out with all four feet.
+Still, if anything else fails, they can attack with their paws, tongues, and shoulders, often flipping on their backs, lying motionless, except to lash out with all four feet.

 Feeding

-In reality, the cucumber and the aardvark have a symbiotic relationship as they eat the subterranean fruit, and then defecate the seeds near their burrows, which then expand rapidly due to the loose soil and the fertile nature of the region.
+In reality, the cucumber and the aardvark have a symbiotic relationship as they eat the subterranean fruit and then defecate the seeds near their burrows, which then expand rapidly due to the loose soil and the fertile nature of the region.

 The time spent in the intestine helps the fertility of the crop, and the fruit provides the moisture required for the aardvark.
 Owing to their strict dietary requirements, they require a wide variety of survival choices.

-When foraging for food, the aardvark holds its nose to the ground and its ears pointing upward, suggesting that both scent and hearing are involved in the hunt for food.
+When foraging for food, the aardvark holds its nose to the ground and its ears pointing upward, suggesting that scent and hearing are involved in the hunt for food.

 They zigzag as they feed and typically do not repeat the path for 5–8 days as they tend to give time for the regeneration of the termite nests before feeding on it again.

-As a concentration of ants or termites is found, the aardvark drills into it with its strong front legs, holds its long ears erect to listen to predators, and sucks in an astounding number of insects with its long, sticky tongue — as many as 50,000 in one night.
+As a concentration of ants or termites is found, the aardvark drills into it with its strong front legs holds its long ears erect to listen to predators, and sucks in an astounding number of insects with its long, sticky tongue — as many as 50,000 in one night.

 Its claws allow it to dig easily through the incredibly hard crust of a termite or ant mound.
 It stops the dust from being inhaled by sealing the nose.